codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 4. First table
 This is a script that creates a table called first_table in the current database in your MySQL server.

+5. Full description
+This is a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.